buildingSMART/BCF-XML/Documentation/README.md

                                                                                 DueDate | Yes | Date until when the topics issue needs to be resolved.
 AssignedTo | Yes | The user to whom this topic is assigned to.
 Description | Yes | Description of the topic.
+Milestone | Yes | Milestone this topic is part of (Predefined list in “extension.xsd”).

 ### BimSnippet (optional)
 BimSnippet is an additional file containing information related to one or multiple topics.
 For example, it can be an IFC file containing provisions for voids.